 The Slow Food movement is a global initiative focused on encouraging people to stop eating fast food, instead of taking the time to prepare and eat whole, locally sourced foods.
 The focus is not only on nutrition but also on preserving culture and heritage as it relates to food.

 In over two decades of history, the movement has evolved to embrace a comprehensive approach to food that recognizes the strong connections between plate, planet, people, politics, and culture.
 Slow Food has grown into a global movement involving millions of people, in over 150 countries.

-Protecting biodiversity means respecting all diversities, of places, bodies of knowledge and cultures.
-It means growing many different things, but on a small scale.
+Protecting biodiversity means respecting all diversities, places, bodies of knowledge, and cultures.
+It means growing many different things but on a small scale.
 It means producing less, but giving more value to what is produced, and minimizing waste.
 It means eating mostly local food.
-It means promoting a system that is balanced, durable and sustainable.
-It means protecting the small-scale farmers, fishers and herders who understand the fragile equilibriums of nature and work in harmony with ecosystems.
-This is why Slow Food believes it is possible to feed the planet and guarantee good, clean and fair food for everyone, by starting from biodiversity.
+It means promoting a system that is balanced, durable, and sustainable.
+It means protecting the small-scale farmers, fishers, and herders who understand the fragile equilibriums of nature and work in harmony with ecosystems.
+This is why Slow Food believes it is possible to feed the planet and guarantee good, clean, and fair food for everyone, by starting from biodiversity.